JustaDaydreamWarrior/Programming-Project-1/README.md

 11. (OPTIONAL) Seeding the database
 Run php artisan db:seed command in project folder.
 This will create some users, job postings and employers in the recently created database.

+please refer to development guide if you need picture assistance with setup

 You are now ready to begin development with the system.
 We recommend and personally used phpstorm (https://www.jetbrains.com/phpstorm/) for development, but it is not a requirement.